Eligible Is No Longer Enough for Adjustment of Status: What USCIS's New "Administrative Grace" Memo (PM-602-0199) Means for Your Green Card

 The memo is built on a foundation of genuinely old authority.
 It leans heavily on Matter of Blas, 15 I&N Dec.
 626 (BIA 1974; A.G.
 1976), a Board of Immigration Appeals decision (later affirmed by the Attorney General) that called adjustment of status an "extraordinary" relief and warned it "was not designed to supersede the regular consular visa-issuing process."
 It stacks on Supreme Court language describing relief from removal as "always a matter of grace" — most prominently from Patel v.
 Garland, 596 U.S. 328 (2022) — and a long line of circuit decisions saying the same.

 None of that is new.
-USCIS's own Policy Manual has said for some time that a favorable exercise of discretion is "a matter of administrative grace" and that meeting the eligibility requirements does not make an applicant "automatically entitled" to a green card (see 7 USCIS-PM A.10).
+USCIS's own Policy Manual has said for some time that a favorable exercise of discretion is a matter of administrative grace, and that meeting the eligibility requirements does not automatically entitle an applicant to a green card (see 7 USCIS-PM A.10).
 What PM-602-0199 adds is emphasis and direction: it tells officers that this principle is not a dusty footnote but the lens through which they should be reading the file in front of them.

 The reasoning runs like this.
 Congress built the parole and nonimmigrant systems on an expectation that people would leave when their authorized purpose ended — parolees when the parole purpose is served, nonimmigrants when their stay expires.
 Congress also showed, the memo argues, a preference for people immigrating from abroad through a U.S. consulate.
 So when someone admitted or paroled temporarily decides to stay and adjust instead, the memo treats that choice as cutting against them.